Sykurpudar/TicTacToe/docs/development_manual.md

 This repository uses the [Jest][jest] testing framework and the [Puppeteer][puppeteer] library for writing automated acceptance tests for services.

-Running all tests for both frameworks can be done with `npm test`
+Running all tests for both frameworks can be done with `npm test` This automatically creates a fresh code coverage test report, saved in `public/testResults/lcov-report/` It is visible via the url `localhost:8080/test` if the server is running.

 ### Writing tests
 - Test files are located under the `src/logic/` folder.